Tuesday’s Caregiver Tip: Busy Hands

 Sorting fabric squares for quilting

 I have a nice little button collection.
 My grandchildren love to have me dump them out on the living room floor and we can while away an hour or more playing sorting games and choosing favorites.
-It dawned on me that mom might also enjoy this tactile sensory activity too.
+It dawned on me that mom might enjoy this tactile sensory activity too.
 I dumped them on a big tea-towel on the kitchen table and mom spent about 3 hours playing with them.
-I gave her a bunch of little dishes and she sorted them into color families.
+I gave her a bunch of little dishes and she sorted buttons into them in color families.
 Sometimes she would look for buttons she particularly liked and then line them up all in a row.
 Occasionally she would see one that brought back a memory, such as the black buttons that she thought used to be on one of her coats.
 Button sorting has become a regular activity.

 Sorting Buttons